Smart Home Insurance Discounts: Save Money with Technology

 Pincher's Pro Tip

-Bundle your smart home discount with other policy discounts — like bundling home and auto insurance — and you could stack savings of 30–40% or more on your total premium.
+Bundle your smart home discount with other policy discounts like home and auto bundling and you could stack savings of 30-40% or more on your total premium.
+American Family advertises up to 40% off when you combine bundling, smart home, and other credits.
 Always ask your insurer which discounts can be combined.

-For context on how these savings fit into the bigger picture of reducing your home insurance bill, check out our guide on home insurance discounts to see every strategy available to you.
+For context on how these savings fit into the bigger picture of reducing your bill, check out our complete guide to home insurance discounts and 17 proven ways to lower your premium.

 State Farm logo